KittyGiraudel/sass-guidelines/index.md

 That being said, languages that do not require strings to be quoted are definitely a minority and so, **strings should always be wrapped with single quotes** in Sass (single being easier to type than double on *qwerty* keyboards).
 Besides consistency with other languages, including CSS' cousin JavaScript, there are several reasons for this choice:

+* color names are treated as colors when unquoted, which can lead to serious issues;
 * most syntax highlighters will choke on unquoted strings;
 * it helps general readability;
 * there is no valid reason not to quote strings.